 The problem with centralisation

 Read any literature relating to bitcoin and cryptocurrencies and you’ll eventually stumble upon the concept of decentralisation.
 To understand decentralisation, you first need to understand centralisation.

 If we take a close look at the world we inhabit today, a world of information and data about who we are, what we do and what we like, we realise that our information is held by a few large organisations: private and public corporations and the government.
-The dataset representing you (financial records, emails, Facebook messages and likes etc) is held on servers that exist in a central location.
+The dataset representing you (financial records, emails, Facebook messages and likes, etc) is held on servers that exist in a central location.
 For example, your financial records, every transaction you’ve ever been a part of, your current balance and all your loans, exist on your bank’s servers.
-Your bank might have multiple servers for backup and audit purposes, but it still all exists in virtually one location: your bank.
+A bank in Germany might have multiple servers for backup and audit purposes, but it still all exists in virtually one location: the bank.

 This automatic consensus is the beauty behind cryptocurrencies and decentralisation.
 There is no one server that crackers can attack.
 They would need to convince 51% of all users because every user keeps a copy of the blockchain.

 Was sind NFTs?
 Ein Anfängerguide

 NFTs mischen immer mehr Märkte auf, von der Musik über die Kunst bis hin zum Immobilienmarkt.

 Erfahren Sie mehr über die Kryptoplattform Crypto.com in unserer Review.